mtx13/Figure8Recommender/README.md

 **-Web IDE**
- - app/run.py -- this script is used to generate the graphs and input text for the model
+ - app/run.py -- Flask script to run the web app
+ - app/templates/master.html  # main page of web app
+ - /app/templates/go.html  # classification result page of web app

 ## Execution <a name = "execution"></a>
 **-Merge and Load data:**

-python process_data.py disaster_messages.csv disaster_categories.csv DisasterResponse.db
+python ./data/process_data.py disaster_messages.csv disaster_categories.csv DisasterResponse.db

 **-Process/Prepare Data and Train model:**

-python train_classifier.py ../data/DisasterResponse.db classifier.pkl
+python ./models/train_classifier.py ../data/DisasterResponse.db classifier.pkl

-**-Lauch website:**
+**-Launch website:**

-python run.py
+python ./app/run.py

 **-Web page can be accessed on local system at:**

 http://127.0.0.1:3001/

-## Project Results <a name="results"></a>
+## Project Methodology <a name="results"></a>

 Because this is largely an acedemic exercise there is plenty of room to improve the accuracy of the model.

+disaster_messages.csv contains the unique id, messages and genre.  disaster_categories.csv contains the unique id and multiple strings indicating which category is associated with the message.
+The category strings were converted to binary values.
+Rows that could not be converted to binary were removed.
+The data was then joined to the messages.csv via the unique id and finally loaded to the SQL databvase.
+This was conducted using process_data.py

-Several algorithms were tried including CatBoost, SVC and XGboost.
-XGBoost had the best performance time and was used for the final model.
+The message data was cleaned by converting to lower case, removing special characters and stop words, lemmatizing the data.
+Several predictive algorithms were tested including CatBoost, Random Forest and XGboost.
+Multiple grid searches were performed with each.
+XGBoost had the best performance time and accuracy and was selected for the final model.
+Only the XGBoost model is included.
+This was performance in the train_classifier.py

+The web app was modified from the base page provided by Udacity.
+Code to highlight the predicted categories was added and a new graph was created which provides. run.py will launch the web app.

 ## Licensing, Authors, and Acknowledgements <a name="licensing"></a>
 All data was provide by Figure Eight via Udacity.
+Based templates were also provided by Udacity.

 Other acknowledgements of code leveraged via Stackoverflow are documented within the code itself.